Armstrong World Industries

 Who Was Exposed to Armstrong Asbestos Products?

-Many people were exposed to asbestos because of the products made by Armstrong.
+Many people were exposed to asbestos because of Armstrong’s products.
 Those at the greatest risk of exposure were workers in Armstrong facilities, especially those who worked directly with asbestos.

 Others who worked in construction and installed Armstrong flooring, ceiling, and insulation products also experienced a high risk of exposure.